-Rhinoplasty, also known as a nose job, is a procedure to reshape or resize your nose.
-Many patients are dissatisfied by the appearance of their nose because it draws unwanted attention and is not in balance with the overall facial appearance.
+Rhinoplasty, also known as nose reshaping surgery or “a nose job”, is a procedure to reshape or resize your nose.
+Many people are dissatisfied by the appearance of their nose because it is out of balance with their overall facial appearance.
 Even a slight variation in proportion or symmetry can detract from the beauty of other facial features.
 More than 200,000 people in the U.S. have rhinoplasty each year, but it is important to find a surgeon who is right for you.1 San Diego Rhinoplasty Specialist Dr. John Hilinski is a Board Certified Plastic Surgeon known for delivering natural-looking rhinoplasty results with personalized treatment.

 The goal of rhinoplasty is to provide a balanced and pleasing shape to your nose while maintaining a natural look that is harmonious with the rest of your face.
-Rhinoplasty is a delicate operation of allusion and sculpting that can produce dramatic, beautiful results.
 Cosmetic changes to the nose, however, are inextricably linked to vital functions such as nasal breathing.
-Too often you hear from other patients who had cosmetic rhinoplasty, but then developed difficulty breathing through the nose.
+Too often there are stories from other patients who had cosmetic rhinoplasty and went on to develop difficulty breathing through the nose.
 This link between cosmetic appearance and function makes rhinoplasty arguably the most complex and challenging of facial plastic procedures.
-Ultimate success requires a facial plastic surgeon, such as Dr. Hilinski, who has specialized training in not only cosmetic enhancement of the nose, but also expert knowledge of functional (breathing) nasal surgery.
+Successful rhinoplasty requires a facial plastic surgeon, such as Dr. Hilinski, who has specialized training in not only cosmetic enhancement of the nose, but also expert knowledge of functional (breathing) nasal surgery.

 “I can’t believe that it has been a year since you did my surgery!
 I am so happy with the results.
 I don’t think I can truly express how thankful I am and what a positive impact it has made on me.”